deso-protocol/docs/for-developers/walkthrough/dev-setup/making-your-first-changes.md

 Unlike `LikeKey` that has a `PkMapKey` field, `ReactionKey` stores a pointer to a `PublicKey` because `PkMapKey` is deprecated.

-**Why use `PublicKey` instead of `*PublicKey` as type for `ReactorPubKey`?** It is just for convenience.
-Later, we will need to compare to `ReactionKeys` objects.
-When comparing, we will create a test `ReactionKey` key.
-If we were to use a pointer `*PublicKey`, then the `ReactorPubKey` field would store the value of the address of test `PublicKey` value.

 #### `block_view.go`
 ##### Updating `UtxoView`
 In `block_view.go`, add the `ReactionKeyToReactionEntry` field in `UtxoView`.
-This is the field that will contain the some side effects of React transactions.
+This is the field that will contain some side effects of React transactions.
 You can place it after the `LikeKeyToLikeEntry`.

 ```go